Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals: ODMR of the photoexcited electronic spin-triplets

+Extremely low concentration of paramagnetic defects in the host lattice produces narrow linewidths.
+In contrast, each NV center is typically associated with ${>}$10-times as many P1 centers~\cite{Belthangady13}, and NV-P1 interactions can significantly broaden ODMR linewidths.

-Second, is the notable asymmetry in the ODMR lineshapes, highlighted in the zoomed spectra in \zfr{mfig2}C, taken at low power $P_{\mw}{=}1.45$mW.
-Clear steps in the lineshape can be attributed to the hyperfine interaction with $\Hs$ nuclei in the pentacene molecule.
-This asymmetry has been noted previously in EPR studies~\cite{yago2007pulsed} but is measured here optically for the first time.
-Taking a derivative of the lineshape (\zfr{mfig2}D), the features become more pronounced, allowing us to identify coupling to at least three pairs of $\Hs$ nuclei.
-The combination of narrow linewidth, asymmetric lineshape and a steep derivative renders the system attractive for $\I{dc}$-magnetometry applications~\cite{Barry20, wu2022enhanced}.
+Second, ODMR lineshapes are notably asymmetric, see zoomed low power ($P_{RF}{=}1.45 $mW) spectra in \zfr{mfig2}C. Clear steps in the lineshape can be attributed to the hyperfine interaction with $\Hs$ nuclei in the pentacene molecule.
+This asymmetry has been noted previously in EPR studies~\cite{yago2007pulsed} and is measured here optically for the first time.
+These features are more pronounced in the lineshape derivative (\zfr{mfig2}D), allowing us to identify coupling to at least three pairs of $\Hs$ nuclei.
+The combination of narrow linewidths, asymmetric lineshapes, and a steep derivative renders the PDP system attractive for DC magnetometry~\cite{Barry20, wu2022enhanced}.

-\zfr{mfig2}E examines how the polarization of the excitation beam affects the ODMR contrast of the $T_{xy}$ transition (identical results are found for other transitions). \zfr{mfig2}E displays a pronounced ${\app}$27\% dependence on polarization angle $\xt$.
-Here $\xt{=}0^{\circ}$ corresponds to light polarized along $\zhat$.
-We ascribe this to optimal matching of the transition dipole of the excited state. \zfr{mfig2}F highlights the dependence of the $\I{cw}$-illuminated ODMR contrast on MW power.
-As detailed below, the contrast can be significantly boosted via pulsed optical illumination (cf. \zfr{mfig3}B).
+ODMR contrast depends on excitation beam polarization for the $T_{xy}$ transition (identical results are found for other transitions). \zfr{mfig2}E displays a pronounced ${\app}$27\% dependence on polarization angle $\xt$.
+Here $\xt{=}0^{\circ}$ corresponds to polarization along $\zhat$, optimal matching to the excited state transition dipole.
+As shown in \zfr{mfig2}F, high power $\I{cw}$ RF illumination improves ODMR contrast.
+Contrast can be significantly improved via pulsed optical illumination, as detailed below (cf. \zfr{mfig3}B).

-Returning to \zfr{mfig2}A and considering the action of finite magnetic field $B_0$, we observe shifts in the ODMR spectra as anticipated. \zfr{mfig2}G, for example, shows the case of $\T{B}_0{=}2.5$mT along $\zhat$; the shift is visible from the vertical dashed lines referencing \zfr{mfig2}A. The additional broadening here can be ascribed to families of pentacene molecules misoriented to $\T{B}_0$.
-Points in \zfr{mfig2}H shows the measured frequencies of the three transitions as a function of $B_0{\parallel}\zhat$ (see SI~\cite{SI}), while the solid lines are the transition frequencies calculated from diagonalizing $\mH_{\R{sys}}$, showing excellent agreement.
+Finite magnetic field, $B_0$, shifts the ODMR spectra in \zfr{mfig2}A, as anticipated. \zfr{mfig2}G shows the case of $\T{B}_0{=}8$mT along $\xhat$.
+The shift is visible from the vertical dashed lines referencing \zfr{mfig2}A. Additional broadening can be ascribed to hyperfine coupling within the pentacene molecule and slight misalignment with $\xhat$~\cite{kohler1999magnetic}.
+Points in \zfr{mfig2}H show measured transition frequencies as a function of $B_0{\parallel}\xhat$ (see SI~\cite{SI}).
+Calculated transition frequencies (solid lines), obtained from diagonalizing $\mH_{\R{sys}}$, show excellent agreement.